dakadkart/xyz-documentation/docs/cli/topics/shapefiles.md

 - open the shapefile in QGIS
 - choose Vector -> Geometry Tools -> Simplify
-- save the simplified data to a new XYZ space using the HERE XYZ plugin
+- save the simplified data to a new Space using the QGiS plugin

 Note that the Simplify tool works in decimal degrees, and the default is 1 degree, which is probably not what you want.
 Useful values depend on the extent and zoom levels of your map, but `0.01`, `0.001`, `0.0001`, and `0.00001` are interesting values.

 ## Very Large Shapefiles (> 200MB)

-The HERE XYZ CLI will attempt to load the entire shapefile into memory before uploading it to the API.
+The HERE Data Hub CLI will attempt to load the entire shapefile into memory before uploading it to the API.
 This will generally work for shapefiles up to 200MB, but you will start to see Node.js memory errors beyond that.

 While GeoJSON and CSVs can be streamed via the `upload -s` option, this option is not yet available for shapefiles.
-You will have the most success converting the shapefile to GeoJSON and then uploading to XYZ.
+You will have the most success converting the shapefile to GeoJSON and then uploading to HERE Data Hub.

 	mapshaper big_data.shp -o format=geojson big_data.geojson
 	here xyz upload spaceID -f big_data.geojson -s